plisker/coupons/README.md

 To install the splinter library to Python, use pip by running `sudo pip install splinter`.
 You may have to enter your password.

 ### Use
 In a Terminal window, navigate to the folder in which the Python file is located (using `cd`).
 Then, run the file with `python coupons.py`.
-Make sure you use Python 2.
 Follow the prompts, and wait for the script to finish!
 If it doesn't end automatically, feel free to stop it manually and rerun it to make sure that all the coupons were saved (or do the last few manually).
 Go save some money!